gshutler/hatchet/README.md

 Hatchet.configure do |config|
   # Set the level to use unless overridden (defaults to :info)
   config.level :info
-  # Set the level for a specific class/module and its children (can be a string)
+  # Set the level for a specific class/module and its children
-  config.level :debug, Namespace::Something::Nested
+  config.level :debug, 'Namespace::Something::Nested'

-  # Add as many appenders as you like, Hatchet comes with one that formats the
+  # Add as many appenders as you like
-  # standard logger in the TTCC style of log4j.
   config.appenders << Hatchet::LoggerAppender.new do |appender|
     # Set the logger that this is wrapping (required)
     appender.logger = Logger.new('log/test.log')